 2021

-Greenest, Mariana Valencia, New York, NY
+Greenest, Mariana Valencia, New York

-Arts on Site Residency, Kerhonkson, NY
+Arts on Site Residency, New York

 April 2020